teliohub/comport-fe/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Committing

+Before every commit, husky will run unit tests.
+If it fails, the commit will be aborted.

 ## Build